rowcased/rowcased.github.io/alternate_page.md

 #### The Site

 Codewars is a prominent, user-driven coding website with a highly interactive community, offering thousands of challenges on a variety of topics in over 40 supported languages.
-The site borrows terminology from Kendo; using a ‘kyu’ rank system and referring to challenges as ‘kata’.
+The site borrows from Kendo; using a ‘kyu’ rank system and referring to challenges as ‘kata’.
 Points earned by activity on the site are considered _honor_.
 As increasing levels of honor are acheived, additional site privileges are granted to the user.

 #### My involvement